Update JavaScript Build Target

 Why It Matters

-Legacy JavaScript polyfills are adding unnecessary 13KB for modern browsers that don't need these features.
+Legacy JavaScript polyfills are adding 13KB of unnecessary code that modern browsers don't need.

 How to Fix